Your guide to ALCS Game 6: Yankees look to punch World Series ticket

 The matchup that matters most: When the series began, the Astros' lineup of fastball-hunting hitters was supposed to present a problem for the Yankees' staff of high-velocity pitchers.
 It hasn't played out that way.
 The sluggin' Stros have scored a grand total of nine runs, matching their lowest output in a five-game stretch all season (Sept.
 9-13).

 But there is evidence to suggest they might finally break out in Game 6.
 The Astros are 19-for-60 (.317) with a .583 slugging percentage against Severino, the hardest-throwing starting pitcher in baseball this season.
 Correa, in particular, might be poised to go off after going 2-for-12 in the three games in New York.
-He's 4-for-5 with 3 walks and 4 RBI in his career against Severino, including a solo home run in Game 2.
+He's 4-for-5 with 3 walks and 4 RBIs in his career against Severino, including a solo home run in Game 2.

 The prediction: Chin up, Astros fans.
 Four of the past five teams that rallied to take a three-games-to-two lead in a best-of-seven series after dropping the first two games still wound up losing the series.
 In all four cases, those teams lost Games 6 and 7 on the road.
 This isn't to suggest that the Yankees are going to blow it, only that they will have their hands full.
 Verlander will lead the Astros to a 3-2 win and set up a Game 7 to remember.